apache/druid/docs/development/extensions-contrib/spectator-histogram.md

 **Arguments:**
 - `expr`: A numeric column to aggregate into a histogram, or a pre-aggregated Spectator histogram column.
-- `ARRAY[p1, p2, ...]`: An array of numeric values between 0 and 100 representing the desired percentiles.
+- `ARRAY[p1, p2, ...]`: An array of decimal values between 0 and 100 representing the desired percentiles.

 **Returns:** DOUBLE ARRAY - an array of approximate values at the specified percentiles, in the same order as requested.